fangwd/jsini/README.md

 A C/C++ library that parses json-like (including json) data.
 It comes with a C++ wrapper that makes accessing/manipulating JSON data in C++ easy and fun.

 ## Features
 - Very forgiving parser.
-Jsini parses a variety of json-link data that often appears in configuration files and other languages (in names like object, hash, dictionary, array, list, etc.).
-For example, the following data can be parsed:
+Jsini parses a variety of json-link data that often appears in configuration files and other programming languages (in names like object, hash, dictionary, array, list, etc.).
+For example, the following data can be parsed properly:
   ```
   {
     database: {